Devgambo/Inxtinct_MCP/README.md

 *   **Twitter Integration**: Post and search tweets directly from the chat.
 *   **Persistent Chat History**: Maintains context during the session.
 *   **Modern UI**: Dark-themed, fixed-layout interface with dedicated Tools sidebar.

+## Issues

+* the compromised twitter api keys have been taken care of.